singh-man/books/crackingTheCoding/05_bitManipulation.md

 ---

-NOTE: When otherwise ambiguous, we'll use the subscripts x₂ and x₁₀ to indicate whether xis in base 2 or base 10.
+NOTE: When otherwise ambiguous, we'll use the subscripts x₂ and x₁₀ to indicate whether x is in base 2 or base 10.

 First, let's start off by asking ourselves what a non-integer number in binary looks like.
 By analogy to a decimal number, the binary number 0.101₂ would look like: